worldveil/photomosaic/README.md

 ### 1) Randomness (`--randomness`)

-If you'd like to bring a little chaos into your photomosiacs, use the randomness parameter.
+If you'd like to bring a little chaos into your photomosaics, use the randomness parameter.

 It's a float in the range `[0, 1)` that is the probability a given tile will be filled in, not with the closest tile in the codebook, but rather a completely random one.